-Business Rates
+Business

-Business rates are a tax charged on most non-domestic properties such as shops, offices, warehouses, and factories to help fund council-run public services.
-Business rates are worked out based on the property's 'rateable value' which is based on an estimate by the Valuation Office Agency (VOA) of the property's open market rental value, and these rates change every three years.
-The most recent revaluation took place in April 2023.
-Just like council tax, business rates are an annual bill typically paid in ten instalments (however, you can also pay in 12 monthly instalments).
+Business rates are calculated based on the property's 'rateable value', an estimate by the Valuation Office Agency (VOA) of its open market rental value.
+This value is reviewed every three years, with the latest revaluation in April 2023.
+Like council tax, business rates are an annual bill typically paid in ten instalments (or 12 monthly instalments if preferred).

 How Can We Help?

-We'll manage your business rates liabilities on your behalf.
+We'll manage your Business Rates liabilities on your behalf.

-Due to Business Rates being based on a subjective evaluation, they are open to interpretation and challenge.
+Due to business rates being based on a subjective evaluation, they are open to interpretation and challenge.
 Determining an appropriate value requires expert training and thorough understanding of case law to navigate this.

 At RCK we audit valuations received to ensure that they are in line with local tax legislation and industry best practices.
 RCK can conduct a forensic evaluation of past payment records to determine if any rates have been overpaid and to ensure that any overpayments are refunded.

-Mitigation of Empty Rates
+Mitigation of empty rates

 RCK is dedicated to helping you identify areas you can save on by assessing your property's eligibility for exemptions, business rates relief, or temporary alternative uses.